17 Signs of a Condescending Person in Relationships & How to Deal

 One of the main signs of a condescending person is arrogance.
 They think they are superior and better than everyone.

 It’s always about them over others; they don’t care.
-Also, they think of themselves as alone and disregard others’ feelings.
+Additionally, they often perceive themselves as being alone and disregard others’ feelings.
 Notably, they can’t please others to their detriment.

 11. They show off